History of the School

 The 21st Century and Beyond

-Ever in keeping with its founding principles and traditions, Stuart Hall aspires to prepare girls and boys of all faiths for success in colleges and universities worldwide, and to live engaged, healthy lives of intellectual curiosity, responsible citizenship, creative expression, ethical leadership, and compassionate service.
+Ever in keeping with its founding principles and traditions, Stuart Hall aspires to prepare students of all faiths for success in universities worldwide, and for engaged lives of intellectual curiosity, creativity, and contribution.